Spiritual Mentoring

 About Sára as Spiritual Mentor

-My personal journey is a dual path of Paganism (an earth-based, nature-centric tradition) and Sufism (a mystical path of unity).
-I study and celebrate religious paths including Christianity, Judaism, Hinduism, Buddhism, Sufism and Paganism.
+Sara’s personal spiritual journey is a dual path of Paganism (earth-based and nature-centric) and Sufism (Universalist religion of the Heart).
+She studies and celebrates Christianity, Judaism, Hinduism, Buddhism, Sufism and Paganism.